Resources While Abroad

 Updated August 2013

 CAPA’s student conduct code ensures that you remain safe and healthy and that you have the best possible experience while abroad.

-As a participant of a program with CAPA International Education (herein referred to as CAPA), you agree to abide by the following rules and code of conduct.
+As a participant of a program with CAPA The Global Education Network (herein referred to as CAPA), you agree to abide by the following rules and code of conduct.

 It is extremely important to show the utmost respect, decorum and maturity when living and studying with a community of people.
 This Student Code of Conduct covers all CAPA participants living in all CAPA residences (including apartments, homestays or university-run dormitories) and attending the CAPA programs.
 You must also respect all CAPA and residence staff and adhere to their directions when approached regarding housing and/or behavioral infractions.
 You acknowledge that social networking should also be used with great care as inappropriate posts can reflect poorly upon yourself, your university and CAPA, and negatively affect your fellow students.
 You accept and acknowledge that social networking posts indicating that the code of conduct has been broken may be used as evidence within the disciplinary process.